• Skip to primary navigation

 Megan Weimer

-These small batch brownies are moist, fudgy, and super decadent!
-Baked in a loaf pan, they have shiny crinkled tops, crisp and chewy edges, and gooey centers loaded with chocolate chunks.
-This recipe makes 8 brownies, ensuring that none of them will go to waste!
+These small batch brownies are baked in a loaf pan and have crinkled tops, chewy edges, and gooey centers loaded with chocolate chunks.

 Print Recipe Pin Recipe